fbpx

 1. What are your hobbies?
 What do you do in your non-work time?

-I read a lot, hiking and outdoors.
+I read a lot, hike and outdoors.
 I also spend a lot of time with my family (sisters, nieces etc).

-1. Where you see yourself in around 10 years?
+1. Where do you see yourself in around 10 years?

 I don’t look that far ahead.
 The only thing I know is that my daughter will be in high school around that time, and the only reason I know this is that children force you to look far ahead.
 Otherwise, I plan just a couple of months at a time.